TUM-AVS/FM-AD-Survey/README.md

 ### Scenario Generation Frameworks
 This section will list frameworks for generating scenarios based on foundational models such as diffusion models and GANs.

+## 🌟 Research Areas (Coming Soon)

+### Scenario Generation
+This section will include research on generating meaningful and comprehensive scenarios for testing autonomous driving systems using foundational models such as diffusion models, GANs, and other generative AI approaches.

+### Scenario Analysis
+This section will include research on analyzing scenarios using foundational models to verify safety properties and performance metrics of autonomous driving systems.

 ## Contributing
 We welcome contributions from the community!
 If you have research papers, tools, or resources to add, please create a pull request or open an issue.